• Skip to primary navigation

 If snacks are more your thing, don’t hesitate to try the patacones, empanadas, arepas, and arepas de choclo.
 Or, if you find yourself in and around Colombia at Christmas be sure to try some Buñuelos or Natilla.

-The best way to learn more about a place is to connect with locals!
+If you have read my story you will know that I firmly believe the most effective way to learn more about a place is to connect with it’s locals!

 Thankfully, Colombians are welcoming and if you make an effort to communicate, they will open up and allow you to learn about their culture just by having a chat, sharing a few beers, and getting to know each other.